 - The window manager is free to override the window gravity; a reparenting window manager may want to set the top-level window's window gravity for its own purposes. - Clients are free to set the save-under hint on their top-level windows, but they must be aware that the hint may be overridden by the window manager. - Windows, in effect, have per-client event masks, and so, clients may select for whatever events are convenient irrespective of any events the window manager is selecting for.
-There are some events for which only one client at a time may select, but the window manager should not select for them on any of the client's windows. - Clients can set override-redirect on top-level windows but are encouraged not to do so except as described in sections 4.1.10 and 4.2.9.
+There are some events for which only one client at a time may select, but the window manager should not select for them on any of the client's windows. - Clients can set override-redirect on top-level windows but are encouraged not to do so except as described in the section called "Pop-up Windows". and the section called "Redirecting Requests".